syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ## Importing Data from Microsoft Grid Controls to Worksheet

 XlsIO provides support to import data from various Microsoft grid controls with its cell formatting.
-The supported grid coltrols are:
+The supported grid controls are:

 * DataGrid
 * GridView